PRE-CONFERENCE WORKSHOP

 1 Yuen Hong Street, Shatin, Hong Kong

-Alva Hotel by Roayl is a hotel in a unique riverside location in Shatin.
-It is 8 minutes' walk from Shek Mun MTR Station and 7 minutes' drive between the hotel and the Conference Venue
+Alva Hotel by Royal enjoys a unique riverside location in Shatin.
+It is 8 minutes' walk from Shek Mun Station and 4 minutes' drive from the Workshop and the Conference venues.

-Standard Room inclusive of 1 daily breakfast HK$930
+Standard Room inclusive of 1 daily breakfast HK$900

 SPONSORSHIP & EXHIBITION